 I like to think of relationships as a golden thread of energetic connection between two people.
 An exchange of positive energy through that thread in the form of words, actions, and thoughts is what fuels healthy relationships.
 When you've hurt someone by your words, actions, or thoughts and don't apologize or even address the issue, the current of energy no longer flows both ways and the relationship suffers.

 example: Have you had the experience when a friend starts to bug you with her habits, or offhand comments toward you?
 Maybe it starts to eat away at your patience over time, but you resist saying something.
 Inevitably your friend will pick up on your impatience and feel that the energetic connection is off.
 In a situation that is subtle such as this – even the negative thoughts you think need to be addressed with your friend.
 And a great way to begin is with an apology.

-This is why it’s so important to value apology and making amends in your relationships.
-It’s the best thing to do when things get tough.
-Here’s a few new ways to think about the apology you’re still waiting for from someone else, or the apology you have yet to give – or both.
+This is why it's so important to value apology and making amends in your relationships.
+It's the best thing to do when things get tough.
+Here are a few new ways to think about the apology you're still waiting for from someone else, or the apology you have yet to give – or both.

 how to know if you've hurt someone

 Sit in a quiet place with no sounds or distractions.
 Close your eyes and bring yourself to the relationship in question.
 Your brain will feel obligated to insert defensive commentary in your replay of events or circumstances.
 Thank your brain for trying to help.
 Firmly tell your brain that its help is not needed right now.
 You need your heart and your gut to provide answers.
 Ask your heart and gut if you hurt that person with your actions or words or even in the thoughts that you think (that only you know) regarding them.